-Voids Warranty – Overclocking does voids the graphics card warranty so any damage done to your graphics card during overclocking will not be covered under warranty.
+Voids Warranty – Overclocking does void the graphics card warranty so any damage done to your graphics card during overclocking will not be covered under the warranty.
 So it is better not to overclock your graphics card if it is under company warranty.

 Decreases GPU Lifespan – Overclocking may also decrease the lifespan of your GPU especially if you have increased its voltage.
-This is because overclocking do put stress on the GPU and therefore its life may get reduced than the normal.
+This is because overclocking does put stress on the GPU and therefore its life may get reduced than normal.

 How to Overclock Graphics Card [Brief Guide]

 Here is a quick guide on graphics card overclocking.
-Here I am overclocking a nvidia GeForce graphics card but the procedure remains almost the same for AMD Radeon cards also.
+Here I am overclocking an Nvidia GeForce graphics card but the procedure remains almost the same for AMD Radeon cards also.
 The only change will be the use of graphics card overclocking software for AMD Radeon cards is different.

-Step 1: The first thing to do is the install the latest video card drivers for your graphics card.
+Step 1: The first thing to do is to install the latest video card drivers for your graphics card.

 Note: You may increase the Power Target option if the card is throttling down or is unstable.
 Increasing the Power Target will allow the card to draw more power (TDP) from the PSU / Motherboard.

 In the end, I would like to say that overlocking is an art and you can learn it only by experience.
 This is because every graphics card has different overclocking potential and finding the perfect sweet spot is very crucial for performance as well as the safety of your graphics card.
 You also have to keep the temperature in check because you don’t want to fry your graphics card during overclocking.
 If you have any doubts regarding graphics card overclocking then you can ask me by leaving a comment below.